YOUTH WITH A MISSION

 YWAM Asheville is an excellent faith-based organization.
 As a community partner, I've witnessed their work in developing kingdom leaders.
 They are diligent in their ministry to Asheville and dedicated to growing disciples!

 Fill out this form and someone from our team will contact you.

 Youth With A Mission encompasses thousands of people and hundreds of ministries in almost every country of the world.
 In every location, our purpose and passion is to know God and to make Him known.

 When YWAM began in 1960, our main focus was to get youth involved in missions.
 Many of our short-term efforts have grown into long-term endeavors that have impacted lives and nations.
 All the work that YWAM does can be categorized into 3 areas: mercy, evangelism, or training.

 What are YWAM's beliefs and values?

-Youth With A Mission opporates out of 6 core beliefs and 18 foundational values.
+Youth With A Mission operates out of 6 core beliefs and 18 foundational values.
 These values direct and guide all that we do.
-You can find supporting scriptures and further descriptions of these here.
+To find supporting scriptures and further descriptions of these click here.

 YWAM’s 6 core beliefs are rooted in worship, holiness, witness, prayer, fellowship, and service.